 The Reference Collection contains many scholarly encyclopedias, handbooks, statistical compilations, and other reference books.
 The print reference collection is small as most of the library's article and research indexes are now available in databases online.
 The Reference Collection is shelved by Library of Congress call number in the Library Annex (LX) 25.

 The library's online subscriptions provide access to over 30,000 periodicals online, including 12,000 titles (mostly peer-reviewed journals) from scholarly collections, as well as an additional 20,000+ magazines, newspapers, newsletters, and other non-scholarly periodical titles.
 Search for electronic journals via our online databases.

 The library maintains nearly 500 current subscriptions to print periodicals.
 The Periodicals Collection also houses older issues of an additional 1,500 titles in print and/or microfilm formats.
 Due to the Library Renovation currently underway, journal issues published prior to summer 2019 are in remote storage and will not be accessible until summer 2021.
 Print journal issues published since summer 2019 are available in Library Annex (LX) 25.

 The Library has been a selective depository of U.S. and California government documents since 1965 and also collects selective publications issued by local area government agencies from the University's six-county service area (Amador, Calaveras, Mariposa, San Joaquin, Stanislaus, and Tuolumne counties).
 The U.S. documents are shelved according to the Superintendent of Documents (SuDocs) classification scheme which has the effect of grouping publications by issuing agency; California State documents are shelved according to a similar scheme for the State of California; Local documents are shelved according to a locally derived classification scheme primarily by area.Since the 1990's, government publications are being made available electronically.
 The print government document collections are located on the first floor of the University Library.
 Consult a librarian at the Research Help Desk for assistance with locating government publications.

-Click here to be directed to the Government Resources Guide (this link will open in a new window).
+Click here to be directed to the Government Resources Guide.